-For accessing the on-chip registers, it is necessary to write to the part.
+For accessing the on-chip registers it is necessary to write to the part.
 To enable Serial Interface Mode 1, the user must also write to the part.
-Figures 41, 42, and 43 shows how to configure the AD7851 for each of the different serial interface modes.
+Figure 41 through 43 outline flowcharts of how to configure the AD7851 for each of the different serial interface modes.
 The continuous loops on all diagrams indicate the sequence for more than one conversion.
-The options of using a hardware (pulsing the $\overline{\text{CONVST}}$ pin) or software (setting the $\overline{\text{CONVST}}$ bit to 1) conversion start, and reading/writing during or after conversion are shown in Figures 41 and 42.
-If the $\overline{\text{CONVST}}$ pin is never used, then it should be tied to $\overline{\text{DV}{DD}}$ permanently.
-Where reference is made to the BUSY bit equal to a Logic 0, to indicate the end of conversion, the user in this case would poll the BUSY bit in the status register.
+The options of using a hardware (pulsing the \overline{CONVST} pin) or software (setting the CONVST bit to 1) conversion start, and reading/writing during or after conversion are shown in Figures 41 and 42.
+If the \overline{CONVST} pin is never used then it should be tied to DV{DD} permanently.
+Where reference is made to the BUSY bit equal to a logic 0, to indicate the end of conversion, the user in this case would poll the BUSY bit in the status register.